OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 ### Step 7: Display the Addressable Content and make the Audit Log available

-Finally, the Addressable Content can be displayed and depending on the implementation choice, the Audit Log can be added in a hidden tag in the DOM or log in to the console.
+Finally, the Addressable Content can be displayed to the user on the Publisher page.
+An Audit Button (ideally per Addressable Content) is available for displaying the Audit UI.

 ### Transmissions with OpenRTB